 Calabria is a land full of surprises, a wine region as well as beautiful beaches, stunning countryside and impressive Greek ruins.
 The Greeks settled in this region in the eighth Century BC and saw that this land was perfect for wine making.
 So they began planting the first vines and today thanks to the hard-working wine producers, we can enjoy excellent red and white wines from this region.

 A mountainous region

-The region is split into five provinces; Reggio Calabria, Catanzaro, Cosenza, Crotone and Vibo Valentia.
+There are 5 provinces; Reggio Calabria, Catanzaro, Cosenza, Crotone and Vibo Valentia.
 Each region is famous for its own wines and to date, there are 12 Doc wines on the market.
 There would have been more, but due to its economic problems in the past, the wine industry in Calabria was not as fruitful as other parts of Italy.

 Nevertheless, they are now catching up.
 The younger generation are doing everything they can to hold on to this industry.
 They can see the potential the region has to offer.
 With newly-improved transport and equipment, Calabria is going full steam ahead to get the recognition it deserves.

 When you go around this region, you cannot help but notice vineyards spread out all over, including some of the most famous wine estates in Calabria such as Librandi, Criserà, Tenuta Luzzolini, Tramontana and many others.

 Some of the vineyards are high up in the mountains which made it very difficult for the wine growers in the past.
 Mules used to carry the harvest.
 Agricultural tools were expensive and not very advanced.
 All of this is changing thanks to new technology.

 Computers can measure soil moisture in vineyards, among other things.
 We can look forward to Calabria obtaining more DOC titles soon.
 This sunny region has a perfect climate for producing wine.
 It is almost sunny 12 months of the year.